Kyomian/cs3243/uninformed-search.md

 • b: maximum # of successors of any node (may be ∞)<br>
 • d: depth of shallowest goal node<br>
 • m: maximum depth of search tree (may be ∞)

+<b>BFS</b>

+Idea: Expand shallowest unexpanded node <br>
+Implementation: Frontier is a FIFO queue, i.e., insert new successors at the end

+<b>UCS</b>

+Dijskstra is a variant of UCS.
+Dijkstra's algorithm searches for shortest paths from root to every other node in a graph, whereas uniform-cost searches for shortest paths in terms of cost to a goal node.

+Idea: expand least-path-cost unexpanded node <br>
+Frontier: priority queue ordered by path cost g(n) <br>
+Equivalent to BFS if all step costs are equal

+<b>DFS</b>

+Idea: Expand deepest unexpanded node<br>
+Implementation: Frontier = LIFO stack, i.e.,
+insert successors at the front

+When checking a node v, we push at most b descendants to stack.
+We do so at most m times ⇒ O(bm) space.

+Do we really need to push all b descendants to the stack?
+No need.
+You need an extra data structure:
+You can consider one neighbour first, instead all the b neighbours.
+The extra data structure is used to save the ANCESTOR, so you can re-trace the steps.